slu-soc1120/syllabus/docs/policies.md

 All students should also familiarize themselves with [Saint Louis University’s polices](http://www.slu.edu/general-counsel/institutional-equity-diversity/) on bias, discrimination, harassment, and sexual misconduct.
 In particular, they should be aware of policies on [harassment](http://www.slu.edu/general-counsel/institutional-equity-diversity/harassment.php) and [sexual misconduct](https://www.slu.edu/about/safety/sexual-assault-resources.php):

 > Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination, and harassment.
-If you have encountered any form of sexual misconduct (e.g., sexual assault, sexual harassment, stalking, domestic or dating violence), we encourage you to report this to the University.
-If you speak with a faculty member about an incident that involves a Title IX matter, that faculty member must notify SLU’s Title IX coordinator (or that person’s equivalent on your campus) and share the basic facts of your experience.
+If you have encountered any form of sexual harassment, including sexual assault, stalking, domestic or dating violence, we encourage you to report this to the University.
+If you speak with a faculty member about an incident that involves a Title IX matter, that faculty member must notify SLU’s Title IX Coordinator and share the basic facts of your experience.
 This is true even if you ask the faculty member not to disclose the incident.
-The Title IX contact will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.
+The Title IX Coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.

-> For most students on the St. Louis campus, the appropriate contact is Anna R. Kratky (DuBourg Hall, Room 36; [anna.kratky@slu.edu](anna.kratky@slu.edu); 314-977-3886).
-If you wish to speak with a confidential source, you may contact the counselors at the University Counseling Center at 314-977-TALK.
-To view SLU’s sexual misconduct policy, and for resources, please visit the following web addresses: <https://www.slu.edu/here4you> and <https://www.slu.edu/general-counsel>.
+>  Anna Kratky is the Title IX Coordinator at Saint Louis University (DuBourg Hall, Room 36; anna.kratky@slu.edu; 314-977-3886).
+If you wish to speak with a confidential source, you may contact the counselors at the University Counseling Center at 314-977-TALK or make an anonymous report through SLU’s Integrity Hotline by calling 1-877-525-5669 or online at <https://www.lighthouse-services.com/_StandardCustomURL/LHILandingPage.asp>.
+To view SLU’s policies, and for resources, please visit the following web addresses: <https://www.slu.edu/here4you> and <https://www.slu.edu/general-counsel>.

 Instances of abusive, harassing, or otherwise unacceptable behavior should be reported either directly to the instructor or to the University Administration.
 Consistent with the above policies, I will forward all reports of inappropriate conduct to the Title IX Coordinator’s office or to the Office of Diversity and Affirmative Action.
 Please be aware that University policies may require me to forward information about the identity of any students connected to the disclosure.

-Please also be aware that communications over various online services, including (but not limited to) Google Apps and Google Classroom, are covered by this policy.
+Please also be aware that communications over various online services, including (but not limited to) Blackboard and Zoom, are covered by this policy.